CommonAccord/Cmacc-Org/Doc/Wx/com/marineharvest/globalassets/convertible-eur-375/Demo/Deal_0.md

 Prohibited.Offering.Jurisdictions=<font color="magenta">the U.S. or Canada, Australia, Japan</font>

-Summary.6.Ti=Denomination

-Summary.6.sec=EUR 100,000
+Term.Denomination.sec=EUR 100,000

-Summary.7.Ti=Issue Size

-Summary.7.sec=EUR 375 million (the “{Loan}”)
+Term.IssueSize.sec=EUR 375 million (the “{Loan}”)

-Summary.8.Ti=Maturity Date

-Summary.8.sec=6 May 2019 (5 years)
+Term.MaturityDate.sec=6 May 2019 (5 years)

-Summary.9.Ti=Issue Price

-Summary.9.sec=100% of par
+Term.IssuePrice.sec=100% of par

-Summary.10.Ti=Redemption Price

-Summary.10.sec=100% of par
+Term.RedemptionPrice.sec=100% of par

-Summary.11.Ti=Coupon

-Summary.11.sec=0.875% payable semi-annually in arrear on 6 May and 6 November of each year, commencing on 6 November 2014 (each an “{Interest_Payment_Date}”)
+Term.Coupon.sec=0.875% payable semi-annually in arrear on 6 May and 6 November of each year, commencing on 6 November 2014 (each an “{Interest_Payment_Date}”)

-Summary.12.Ti=Yield to Maturity

-Summary.12.sec=0.875% per annum
+Term.YieldToMaturity.sec=0.875% per annum

-Summary.13.Ti=Conversion Premium

-Summary.13.sec=35% above the Reference Share Price
+Term.ConversionPremium.sec=35% above the Reference Share Price

-Summary.14.Ti=Reference Share Price
+<b>Note -Continue work from Reference Share Price</b>=-

-Summary.14.sec=EUR 8.7019, being the Volume Weighted Average Price of a Share on the Oslo Stock Exchange between launch and pricing, converted at the Fixed Exchange Rate
+Term.ReferenceSharePrice.sec=EUR 8.7019, being the Volume Weighted Average Price of a Share on the Oslo Stock Exchange between launch and pricing, converted at the Fixed Exchange Rate

-Summary.15.Ti=Fixed Exchange Rate

-Summary.15.sec=NOK 8.2741/ EUR1.00
+Term.FixedExchangeRate.sec=NOK 8.2741/ EUR1.00

-Summary.16.Ti=Initial Conversion Price

-Summary.16.sec=EUR 11.7476 per Share, equal to the product of (1 + Conversion Premium) and the Reference Share Price
+Term.InitialConversionPrice.sec=EUR 11.7476 per Share, equal to the product of (1 + Conversion Premium) and the Reference Share Price

-Summary.17.=[Wx/com/marineharvest/globalassets/convertible-eur-375/Item/ConversionRight_0.md]

-Summary.18.Ti=Issuer Call

 IssuerCall.YMD=6 June 2017